juneha1120/tp/docs/UserGuide.md

 * `delevent -t Meeting` - deletes all events with "Meeting" in the title.
 * `delevent -s 2025-03-30 14:00 -e 2025-03-30 15:00` - deletes all events exactly matching this start and end time.
 * `delevent -c 2` - deletes all events linked to the contact at index 2.
-* `delevent -t "Workshop" -c 1 -c 4` - deletes all events with "Workshop" in the title that are linked to contacts at index 1 or 4.
+* `delevent -t Workshop -c 1 -c 4` - deletes all events with "Workshop" in the title that are linked to contacts at index 1 or 4.

 ### Adding a note to a person: `addnote`